ela-compil/BACnet/CodeExamples/Readme.txt

 RaspberrySample
 	This application is similar to BasicServer, for Raspberry Pi with Mono.
-	DeviceDescriptor.xml should be modify before compilation in order to access as your want all the GPIO pins :
+	DeviceDescriptor.xml should be modify in order to access as your want the GPIO pins :
 		OBJECT_BINARY_INPUT:x - GPIOX will be configured and used as an input OBJECT_BINARY_OUTPUT:x - GPIOX will be configured and used as an output the PRESENT_VALUE will be apply to the output at the begining